Reuben-Stuffed Crescent Rolls

 football Eating-Food-On-The-Couch Season!
 I mean let’s be real.

-- 1 (12 ounce) can crescent rolls (I used Pillsbury Grands)
+- 12 ounces crescent rolls, 1 can (I used Pillsbury Grands)

 - 1/2 cup sauerkraut, squeezed dry